DatabaseTirzepatide

 KEY PUBLICATIONS

 Bhatt et al. (2024).
 New England Journal of Medicine.
-SUMMIT trial. n=731 adults with obesity-related HFpEF and obesity (BMI 30+); tirzepatide vs placebo; primary composite: CV death or worsening HF event.
+SUMMIT trial. n=731 adults with obesity-related HFpEF and obesity (BMI 30 or above); tirzepatide vs placebo; primary composite: CV death or worsening HF event.

 Note: Lilly withdrew FDA application for Zepbound in HFpEF May 2025, citing FDA requirement for additional confirmatory trial before approval.